Goals to set in 2026 to become an extraordinary human

 • Flexibility Training: Developing full-range mobility, extreme control of muscles and joints, and elite movement capability.

-A powerful body equals a powerful force field — the physical foundation of influence and action.
+A powerful, aesthetically pleasing body equals a powerful force field — the physical foundation of influence and action.

-Humanists treat relationships as power-multipliers.
-The stronger and broader their network, the more energy flows between them and others.
+Relationships are energy-multipliers.
+The stronger and broader their network, the more positive energy flows between you and others.

 Every social bond a Humanist makes amplifies their impact and enriches life.